gearglow/ReptiliaWithATwist/The List.md

 > - [ ] Find and read the primer on Wandless Magic
 > - [ ] Find and read the primer on Illusions and Glamours
 > - [ ] Find and read Harry's Combat Style: Stage 1
-> - [ ] Find and read the primers on Goblins, House Elves, Public Speaking, Etiquette, Negotiation, and Finance
+> - [ ] Find and read the primers on Goblins, House Elves, Public Speaking, Etiquette, Negotiation, Leadership, and Finance
 > - [ ] Bond with Dobby as your house elf
 > - [ ] Take the Knight Bus to Gringotts ASAP and get a full accounting
 > - [ ] Establish a training regimen (see Appendix A)